Business

 • Home stagers, decluttering/organization expert

-7. Focus on Fitness
+7. Focus on fitness

 Staying healthy is a huge concern for many Canadians, especially with new guidelines put in place due to COVID-19.
 If you can offer services in this sector, you’ll appeal to a large potential customer base, especially if you’re willing to take courses to get certified or licensed.